paolinomanghi/Elixir_ShotgunMetagenomics_2026/README.md

   * [APPROACH n.2: NEXTFLOW PIPELINES](#APPROACH-2-NEXTFLOW-PIPELINES)
 - [Hands-on n.6 - Genome annotation](#Hands-on-n.6---Genome-annotation)

+> **NOTE:** When you see this notation "FOR DOCUMENTATION ONLY: DO NOT EXECUTE"
+> It means that the following code snippet has been left for reference, but *must not* be executed

 # Hands-on n.0 - Understading how to work on a public server using Conda
 ## Step n.0: log in into your machine and explore the configuration
 ```